cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 The Goguen-Meseguer model is based on predetermining the set or domain—a list of objects that a subject can access.
 This model is based on automation theory and domain separation.
 This means subjects are allowed only to perform predetermined actions against predetermined objects.
 When similar users are grouped into their own domain (that is, collective), the members of one subject domain cannot interfere with the mem- bers of another subject domain.
 Thus, subjects are unable to interfere with each other’s activities.
 Sutherland Model
 an integrity model.
 It focuses on preventing interference in sup- port of integrity.
 It is formally based on the state machine model and the information flow model.
 However, it does not directly indicate specific mechanisms for protection of integ- rity.
 Instead, the model is based on the idea of defining a set of system states, initial states, and state transitions.
 Through the use of only these predetermined secure states, integrity is maintained and interference is prohibited.
-A common example of the Sutherland model is its use to prevent a covert channel from being used to influence the outcome of a process or activity.
-(For a discussion of covert channels, see Chapter 9.)
+A common example of the Sutherland model is its use to prevent a convert channel from being used to influence the outcome of a process or activity.
+(For a discussion of convert channels, see Chapter 9.)
  Graham-Denning Model
 The Graham-Denning model is focused on the secure creation and deletion of both subjects and objects.
 Graham-Denning is a collection of eight primary protection rules or actions that define the boundaries of certain secure actions:
 Securely create an object.